Nottingham Station: 'Five weeks of pain' and how it affects you

-A new platform at Nottingham is also being built.
+A new platform will also be built.

 "The platform will allow us to run more trains, more reliably through this station," added Mr Denham.

-How are services affected?
+How will services be affected?

-- In the west, passengers travelling to Nottingham need to catch replacement buses from Derby or Beeston.
+- In the west, passengers travelling to Nottingham will need to catch replacement buses from Derby or Beeston.